johannaengland/nav/doc/howto/migrate-rrd-to-graphite.rst

 will in some instances deviate from those used in NAV 3's RRD files; some data will be stored at higher precision in NAV 4 compared to NAV 3.

-For practical resons, the conversion tool will mirror the RRAs in RRD files as retention archives in the Whisper files it creates, regardless of this configuration.
+For practical reasons, the conversion tool will mirror the RRAs in RRD files as retention archives in the Whisper files it creates, regardless of this configuration.
 However, the highest precision archives are important, so if the recommended precision in NAV 4 is higher than what the old RRD file